jasonmorgado/DST-PositionRecipe-Mod/README.md

 In Don't Starve, using the AddRecipe function automatically sends the recipe to the bottom of the crafting tab, which can be a little annoying.
 This mod adds a function that allows other mods to easily reposition crafting recipes in their crafting tabs.

 ## Download
 To use the functionality of this mod, download this repository as a ZIP file and unzip it into the mods folder.
 This will add PositionRecipe to the Global singleton.
-Probably not the best idea if it's not on the steam workshop yet (it's not).
+Probably not the best idea if you plan on publishing your mod, if this mod is not on the steam workshop yet (it's not).

 Alternatively, you can go to the [modmain](https://github.com/domo106/DST-PositionRecipe-Mod/blob/main/modmain.lua) and copy/paste the PositionRecipe into your code.
 If you do this, you'll want to call PositionRecipe without the "GLOBAL." before it.